MrTortoise/MrTortoise.github.io/_posts/2018-03-18-deathstar-architecture.md

 - **Pace of business development and value add drops off a cliff.** Rather than develop more stuff to add value to a proposition you start to look for clients to sell the existing stuff to.
 This is where the real death star gets built.

 - **Technical debt bought to ship gets duplicated** as more clients come on board.
 Finally the return on work to ship pays, but now the budgets are all about marketing and scaling out rather than consolidation.
-Also at this point things are small and so

-- **Easier to integrate into database rather than model problems** because you can fix problems simply by updating a record here and there.
+- At this point things are small and so it is **easier to integrate into database rather than model problems** because  problems can be fixed simply by updating a record here and there.
 It feels efficient and powerful - **This is the problem**

 ![MarginalDecisions](/images/deathstar/marginal-decisions.jpg)